 A warm welcome to the WealthBriefing MENA Region Awards 2019.

-Nominations are now open and we look forward to seeing old and new faces taking part in this prestigious event.
+Unfortunately, nominations are now closed but we look forward to seeing old and new faces celebrating their success with their peers at this prestigious event at the Dusit Thani Hotel in Dubai.

 New for 2019, the categories are focused around these main areas: